mzufferey/omics/index.md

 FunRich 3.1.3 (http://www.funrich.org) is an independent software tool, used mainly for the functional enrichment and interaction network analysis of genes and proteins

+Currently, no software enables non-developers in accessing specific  pathway information.
+To fill this gap, we present BioPAX-Parser (BiP), a software tool to simply and efficiently perform access to the pathway  information encoded in BioPAX Level 3 (coming from any available public  or private database).

+see tools mentioned in Gene Regulatory Network Inference: An Introductory Survey Huynh-Thu & Guido Sanguinetti 2019